 ● Never rely solely upon the use of a leased line for data access.
 It is advised to always store essential information in the cloud which can be accessed from alternative locations.

-● Encrypt very confidential data using a corporate VPN.
+● Encrypt very confidential data using a corporate VPN (Virtual Private Network).
 Should a vulnerability open your leased line up, the information that could be taken would prove not to be beneficial to hackers.

 Attacks on leased lines are very uncommon, and these dedicated connections are proving to be one of the most effective and efficient ways to boost security and minimise the risk of data exposure.
-Hacking a leased line is much more risky than hacking a business broadband connection, especially wiretapping which requires someone to be in the physical location of your offices!
-So be aware, but don’t worry.
+Hacking a leased line is much more risky than hacking a business broadband connection, especially wiretapping which requires someone to be in the physical location of your offices.

 Advice for Business Broadband Users